Rec. Sports Coach's Welcome Packet

 Youth Sports Values

-Respect- Regard for the dignity and worth of all persons (including self).
+Respect- Regard for the dignity and worth of all people (including self).
 Treat all people as individuals and accept human differences.

 Responsibility- Being accountable for one’s actions- to self and others, acknowledging duties to self and others.

-Teamwork- Work and cooperate with others toward mutual goals, stressing collaboration over self-interest.
+Teamwork- Work and cooperate with others toward mutual goals, stress collaboration over self-interest.
 Embrace the values of respect and responsibility.

 Fair Play- Refers to equality and the rights of individuals and underscores the importance of following the rules and principles.